allenai/dolma/configs/dolma3p5-resharding/14t/README.md

 ```

 `setup-dolma-python` installs the base package and `s5cmd`.
 Replace its
-resharding module with the reviewed manifest-aware module from this checkout,
+resharding modules with the reviewed manifest-aware modules from this checkout,
 then verify every worker before dispatch:

 ```bash